ComedyJuice w/ Chappelle's Show Donell Rawlings

 Two drink minimum

-2013 is a huge year for Donnell Rawlings, in the fall you can see him starring in his own show as Judge Rawlings on MTV2’s Guy Court.
-Donnell will be back on MTV2’s Guy Code for another season as well.
+2016 has already started off with a bang for Donnell, he has already been cast in Kevin Smith’s pilot Hollyweed.
+2015 was a huge year for Donnell Rawlings, he lit the stage at The Dubai Comedy Festival.
+He also rocked it at Montreal Comedy Festival.
+He has been touring all over with Dave Chappelle.
+In 2014 he killed during a record number of shows working with Dave Chappelle at Radio City Music Hall in NYC.
+You just saw him starring in his own show as Judge Rawlings on MTV2’s Guy Court.
+Donnell was also was a cast member on MTV2’s Guy Code.
 Donnell can be seen hosting Staann' Dup to be seen on StarzBlack.
 He lends his voice in a recurring role as “Another Cat Named Rally” on the hit animation Black Dynamite as well being featured in Adult Swim’s animation.
 Donnell continues to tour heavily, performing his intelligently bold stand-up throughout the US, Europe, and the Caribbean.

 Donnell is an overnight success a decade in the making.
 He made a splash in the DC comedy clubs going from a heckler in the audience to HBO's Def Comedy Jam in a period of six months.
 You’ve seen him as 'Ashy Larry' on Comedy Central’s award winning and critically celebrated Chappelle’s Show, where he joined Dave Chappelle as both as a writer and performer.
 He will also be featured in Queen Latifah's new movie Percentage.
 His 1-Hour Stand-Up “Ashy to Classy” premiered on Comedy Central in October of 2010.